Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

-The statistical dimension with average correlation $\bar{\gamma}$ of a search problem over distributions gives a lower bound on the complexity of any (deterministic) statistical algorithm for the problem that uses queries to $\VSTAT(1/(3\bar{\gamma}))$. \begin{theorem} Let $X$ be a domain and $\Z$ be a search problem over a set of solutions $\F$ and a class of distributions $\D$ over $X$.
-For $\bar{\gamma} > 0$ let $d = \SDA(\Z,\bar{\gamma})$.
-Any statistical algorithm requires at least $d$ calls to $\VSTAT(1/(3\bar{\gamma}))$ oracle to solve $\Z$. \end{theorem} At a high level our proof works as follows.
-It is not hard to see that for any $D$, an algorithm that solves $\Z$ needs to ``distinguish" all distributions in $\D_f$ from $D$ for some solution $f$.
-Here by ``distinguishing" we mean that the algorithm needs to ask a query $g$ such that $\E_D[g]$ cannot be used as a response of $\VSTAT(1/(3\bar{\gamma}))$ for $D' \in \D_f$.
+At a high level, our proof works as follows.
+The first step of the proof is a reduction from a decision problem in which the algorithm only needs to distinguish all the distributions in the set $\D_D$ (except those in $\Z_f$ for some $f$) from the reference distribution $D$.
+To distinguish between distributions the algorithm needs to ask a query $g$ such that $\E_D[g]$ cannot be used as a response of $\VSTAT(1/(3\bar{\gamma}))$ for $D' \in \D_f$.
 In the key component of the proof we show that if a query function $g$ to $\VSTAT(1/(3\bar{\gamma}))$ distinguishes between a distribution $D$ and any distribution $D' \in \D'$, then $\D'$ must have average correlation of at least $\bar{\gamma}$ relative to $D$.
 The condition that for any $|\D'| \ge |\D_f|/d$, $\rho(\D',D) < \bar{\gamma}$ then immediately implies that at least $d$ queries are required to distinguish any distribution in $\D_f$ from $D$.

-In Section \ref{sec:lower-bound-vstat} we give a refinement of $\SDA$ which additionally requires that the set $\D_f$ is not too small (and not just non-empty).
-This refined notion allows us to extend the lower bound to randomized statistical algorithms.
-In Section \ref{sec:vstat-to-sample} we use the more refined notion of $\SDA$ to also show that (with high probability) one can simulate $t$ samples of $\SAMPLE$ using access to $\VSTAT(O(t))$.
-This implies that lower bounds on $\SDA$ imply lower bounds on the query complexity of any unbiased statistical algorithm (see Theorem \ref{thm:avgsample-v} for details).

-\eat{ \begin{theorem} Let $X$ be a domain and $\Z$ be a search problem over a class of solutions $\F$ and a class of distributions $\D$ over $X$.
-For $\bar{\gamma} > 0$ let $d = \SDA(\Z,\bar{\gamma})$.
-Any unbiased statistical algorithm that solves $\Z$ with probability greater than $13/14$ requires at least
+We remark that an immediate corollary of this proof technique is that the decision problem in which the algorithm needs to decide whether the input distribution is in $\D_f$ or is equal to the reference distribution $D$ also has statistical dimension at least $d$.
+We elaborate on this in Theorem \ref{thm:avgvstat-random-decision} where we give a simplified version of our lower bound for decision problems of this type.